tuckyeah/project-1/README.md

   - add modals where necessary
   - Update status banner every round
-  - Add 'reset game' button to the toolbar
+  - ~~Add 'reset game' button to the toolbar~~
-  - Prompt 'sign in/sign up' on page load
+  - ~~Prompt 'sign in/sign up' on page load~~
   - ~~Tie new game to sign in~~
-  - Add 'wrong password' prompt
+  - ~~Add 'wrong password' prompt~~
+  - Add user/game info button
+  - Prettify
+  - Check for mobile friendly use
+  - !!!Make sure the move displays before the ending game message appears!!!